fmaglia/LSH_kNN_graph/README.md

 multi LSH kNN graph (δ = 6, L = 20, th = 5000, 80% of multi-probe LSH, using global descriptors):
 `./LSH_sparse 6 20 oxford5k false 5000 80 ResNet50`

+For the diffusion application the python script implemented in the @alzaman/paiss-master github is used.

 ## Results